 (3) If, after being served with notice of an application for a special prospecting licence, the holder of the primary tenement does not lodge an objection against that application, the mining registrar may, subject to this Act, grant that application as provided in subsection (6).

+(4) If the holder of the primary tenement lodges a notice of objection to an application for a special prospecting licence —

+(a) the notice of objection must be —

+(i) lodged within the prescribed time and in the prescribed manner; and

+(ii) accompanied by the prescribed fee;

+and

-(4) If the holder of the primary tenement lodges an objection to an application for a special prospecting licence, the warden shall obtain a report from the Director, Geological Survey, in respect of the prospecting carried on by the holder of the primary tenement on the land to which the application relates.
+(b) the warden must obtain a report from the Director, Geological Survey in respect of the prospecting carried on by the holder of the primary tenement on the land to which the application relates.

-(4a) A report prepared by the Director, Geological Survey for the purposes of subsection (4) is to be based solely on information contained in reports filed by or on behalf of the holder of the primary tenement under section 51 or 115A.
+(4a) A report prepared by the Director, Geological Survey for the purposes of subsection (4)(b) is to be based solely on information contained in reports filed by or on behalf of the holder of the primary tenement under section 51 or 115A.

 (5) After hearing an objection referred to in subsection (4), the warden may refuse the application for the special prospecting licence concerned on the ground that prospecting for gold on the land to which that application relates would result in undue detriment to the prospecting being carried on by the holder of the primary tenement or he may recommend that application to the Minister, who may —